CBGamesdev/chilibowlflash/readme.md

 -
 Taito Corporation - Insperation for Bubble Shooter (Creator of Flash Version n/a) -
+Nintendo - Creators of Super Mario 64 (Code from 28klotlucas2, though he is not the original creator of the port.)
+-
+ondras - creator of custom tetris (tetriscust in the files) -
+Google - Creators of the Dinosaur game (Wayou made the conversion) -
 Ruffle Team - Creator(S) of Emulator used - Website: https://ruffle.rs/#
 -
 Ben Firshman - Creator of (other) emulator used - Website: https://fir.sh/